What To Do if Your Baby Poops While Sleeping

 • Don’t speak to your baby, or speak in a soft calm voice if they rouse

-• Be quick with your change – clean them with a wipe and re-apply barrier cream and a diaper
+• Be quick with your change – clean them with a wipe and re-apply barrier cream, then put on a clean diaper

-• Put your baby back in their sleep space and leave the room
+• Put your baby back in their sleep space on their back and leave the room

-To help your baby develop healthy sleep habits and not rely on you to fall back asleep if they wake at night and don’t need a poopy diaper change, download the Smart Sleep Coach by PampersTM app.
-The app's Smart Schedule tracks your baby’s sleep and recommends the ideal time to put them to sleep to align with their circadian rhythm.
-This helps them fall asleep faster and stay asleep longer – and have an easier time falling back asleep if they wake with a poopy diaper at night.
-Take this free 3-minute sleep quiz and get your personalized plan for helping your baby become a super sleeper!
+If your baby continues to struggle to fall back asleep when they wake at night, download the Smart Sleep Coach by PampersTM app to get a personalized plan that guides you through how to help them fall back asleep with ease.
+The app also includes a Smart Schedule that recommends their ideal sleep times to align with their circadian rhythm – so they fall asleep faster, stay asleep longer, and have an easier time falling back asleep if they wake with a poopy diaper at night.
+Take this free 3-minute sleep quiz to get your personalized plan today.

 How to Prevent Baby Pooping in Sleep